 The other thing I want to point out has probably been the subject of many blogs and essays, but I will say it again.
 It takes more skill to make a traditional 3rd person narrative hold the reader’s attention nowadays.
 Something has happened and it seems like more and more stories are taking the easier route and using 1st person because of the instant connectivity you have with the character who is speaking directly to you.

-Charles Yu’s stories leaning heavily on the 1st person, though I did flip through the book and found at least one or two that are 3rd person.
+Charles Yu’s stories lean heavily on the 1st person, though I did flip through the book and found at least one or two that are 3rd person.
 But it seems like most short stories and many novels are sticking with 1st person.
 This may not be too big of a problem, but it does create a different mood or reading experience.

 For one thing, it is difficult to describe a scene in 1st person.
 “There was a dwindling fire in the fireplace and she saw his dark figure distorted through the rim of her glass of chardonnay at her lips…” What you will get is more psychology and less location, more being in the speaker’s mind rather than being in the place feeling, smelling, seeing the action.